CyberSecurityDept/digifor/docs/COMPLETE_ENVIRONMENT_GUIDE.md

 5. **Troubleshooting Guide** - Common issues and solutions
 6. **Deployment Instructions** - Docker and production deployment

-**Your Forenlytic Backend is now production-ready with secure environment configuration!** 🔒✅
+**Your Digital Forensics Backend is now production-ready with secure environment configuration!** 🔒✅